Barraka nova – Jurriaan van putten

 I relaunch.
 We make it to Corp.
 We kite some more.
 It's a happy ending.
 Except for the part where I think about what would have happened if I had come in on that rock wall an hour or 2 earlier, at dead high tide.
 I'm going to bookmark that thought for next time.

 Today's wasn't the sanest kiting I've ever done but it was pure adventure.
-It was a beautiful day to be outdoors, marred only by a shovel against the railing in the morning.
+It was a beautiful day to be outdoors, marred only by the task of shoveling the walk and driveway in the morning.

 2 Turtles- We helped rescue 1 stranded Kemp's Ridley sea turtle at Corp, saw another at Chapin that was too far gone.